WITH YOUR HELP NICK WILL RUN IN 2018

 I first heard about the World Marathon Challenge a few months after the inaugural race in 2015.
 At the time, suffering from a nagging ankle injury, the race seemed completely out of reach.
 A year later, my ankle mostly healed, the race attracted more publicity and I was hooked.
 Between my love of travel, my passion for running, and my desire to compete in a more demanding and unique race, I couldn’t think of anything better than the WMC.

 The first marathon will take place on mainland Antarctica.
-From there the running will heat up with daily stops in Cape Town, South Africa; Perth, Australia; Dubai, UAE; Madrid, Spain; and Barranquilla, Colombia.
+From there the running will heat up with daily stops in Cape Town, South Africa; Perth, Australia; Dubai, UAE; Lisbon, Portugal; and Cartagena, Colombia.
 The adventure will end on day seven with the final race in Miami, USA.

 FRIENDS AND CHARITIES

 There’s no way I will be able to even get to the starting line in Antarctica without my coaches and friends at Industrial Revolution CrossFit in my hometown of Pawtucket.
 The workouts are all about strength and conditioning, from jumping rope and pull ups to swinging kettlebells and powerlifting.
 The gym’s mission: to build strong bodies and strong minds, and to do it together in the spirit of community.
 What a place.
 I’m inspired every day I’m there.
 Getting up at 5 am never felt so good.
 I am also gaining a lot of inspiration from my wife, Amanda.
 She is my No.1 supporter, my life coach, my motivation and these days my masseuse.
 If financial backing is available, she will go with me on the trip.